I had an experience that I’d really like to share.

 The book, subtitled A Story of Soulmates Reunited , is a stirring work, simultaneously a love story and a description of a mystical style of hypnotic therapy, the “past life regression”.
 In Weiss’s view, we are spiritual beings who travel through time, incarnating in this body or that.
 We travel in a kind of “soul tribe”, entities who rediscover each other in each lifetime, and are bound to helping, supporting, and influencing each other.
 In one lifetime, they might be mother and daughter.
 In another, two close friends.
 In a third, romantic partners.
 In a fourth, they may not meet, and feel an absence.

-Cloud Atlas is magnificent, and communicates powerfully the idea that we are spiritual beings constantly tugged between the dark and the light.
+Cloud Atlas is a magnificent dramatization of the more general concepts of reincarnation (such as Hinduism’s samsara and Kabbalistic Judaism’s gilgul), and communicates powerfully the idea that we are spiritual beings constantly tugged between the dark and the light.
 There is yet another work which plays with this theme: The Celestine Prophecy, self-published by James Redfield in 1993.
 Subtitled An Adventure, it is a new-agey tale where a protagonist discovers an ancient manuscript, meets interesting and exotic characters, and evades dangerous secret societies, all while developing his inner eye and ability to tap into the essential mystical power of the universe.

 Although silly at times, Prophecy introduces one particularly useful idea: that each one of us struggles with some neuroses, which are forms of trauma we inherit from our parents.
 In our lifetime, either we ourselves pass these neuroses onto our own children, or we can overcome and heal them and pass on a more balanced, resilient, stable emotional tapestry to our children.
 We exist as an unbroken chain of trauma and healing strength, and in every lifetime we have the choice to either slump down towards the darkness or stretch up towards the light.